petarov/shut-up-bird/README.md

 [MIT License](LICENSE)

+## Disclaimer

-    Please note that I CANNOT be held liable in case you lose your data using this script! #justsayin' ;)
+    Please note that I SHALL NOT be held liable in case you lose your data using this script!